THE GREAT AUSTRALIAN BREAKFAST

 My music tastes are quite diverse; I like to listen to almost any type of music live.
 First LP was a cover of the Carpenters, My LP / CD collection is quite middle of the road, I shall wreck any credibility I ever had by admitting that I like Abba.
 Flicking through a folder next to my player, Phil Collins, Bryan Adams, Oldfield and Clapton, all feature more than once but also Enya and several chillout discs.

-he Sea in Norfolk, soon after I joined the band.
+Favourite gig, like Anne, if the crowd seem to be enjoying themselves then it makes it a pleasure to play (and I think we play better).
+The gig I particularly remember is one we did at Wells next the Sea in Norfolk, soon after I joined the band.
 We were playing at the carnival on a trailer, on the village green, it was a hot summer evening and as time went on the green filled up with people just having a good time, listening to us.
 We played for what seemed like hours.
+MEL HOWELL

 PHOTOGRAPHER FOR TWO OF OUR CD'S ROY EALDEN (THANKS ROY) FINDS HIS HAT !